join-git996/gitskills/README.md

 sdf

 sdf

-Creating a new granch is quick.
+Creating a new branch is quick AND simple.